-3.5 Effects of Power-Managed Modes on Various Clock Sources
+2.5 Effects of Power-Managed Modes on Various Clock Sources

-When the PRI\IDLE mode is selected, the designated primary oscillator continues to run without interruption.
-For all other power-managed modes, the oscillator using the OSC1 pin is disabled.

-In secondary clock modes (SEC\RUN and SEC\I-DLE), the Timer1 oscillator is operating and providing the device clock.
-The Timer1 oscillator may also run in all power-managed modes if required to clock Timer1, Timer3 or Timer5.
+When the PRI_IDLE mode is selected, the designated primary oscillator continues to run without interruption.
+In secondary clock modes (SEC_RUN and SEC_IDLE), the Timer1 oscillator is operating and providing the device clock.
+The Timer1 oscillator may also run in all power-managed modes if required to clock Timer1 or Timer3.

-In internal oscillator modes (RC\RUN and RC\IDLE), the internal oscillator block provides the device clock source.
-The 31 kHz INTRC output can be used directly to provide the clock and may be enabled to support various special features regardless of the power-managed mode (see Section 27.2 "Watchdog Timer (WDT)", Section 27.4 "Two-Speed Start-up" and Section 27.5 "Fail-Safe Clock Monitor" for more information on WDT, FSCM and Two-Speed Start-up).
+In internal oscillator modes (RC_RUN and RC_IDLE), the internal oscillator block provides the device clock source.
+The 31 kHz INTRC output can be used directly to provide the clock and may be enabled to support various special features regardless of the power-managed mode (see Section 25.2 "Watchdog Timer (WDT)", Section 25.4 "Two-Speed Start-up" and Section 25.5 "Fail-Safe Clock Monitor" for more information on WDT, FSCM and Two-Speed Start-up).
 The INTOSC output at 8 MHz may be used directly to clock the device or may be divided down by the postscaler.
 The INTOSC output is disabled if the clock is provided directly from the INTRC output.

-If Sleep mode is selected, all clock sources which are no longer required are stopped.
-Since all the transistor switching currents have been stopped, Sleep mode achieves the lowest current consumption of the device (only leakage currents) outside of Deep Sleep.
+If Sleep mode is selected, all clock sources, which are no longer required, are stopped.
+Since all the transistor switching currents have been stopped, Sleep mode achieves the lowest current consumption of the device (only leakage currents) outside of Deep Sleep mode.

 Enabling any on-chip feature that will operate during Sleep mode increases the current consumed during Sleep mode.
 The INTRC is required to support WDT operation.
 The Timer1 oscillator may be operating to support an RTC.
 Other features may be operating that do not require a device clock source (i.e., MSSP slave, PMP, INTx pins, etc.).
-Peripherals that may add significant current consumption are listed in Section 30.2 "DC Characteristics: Power-Down and Supply Current PIC18F47J13 Family (Industrial)".
+Peripherals that may add significant current consumption are listed in Section 28.2 "DC Characteristics: Power-Down and Supply Current PIC18F46J50 Family (Industrial)".

-3.6 Power-up Delays
+2.6 Power-up Delays

 Power-up delays are controlled by two timers so that no external Reset circuitry is required for most applications.
 The delays ensure that the device is kept in Reset until the device power supply is stable under normal circumstances and the primary clock is operating and stable.
-For additional information on power-up delays, see Section 5.6 "Power-up Timer (PWRT)".
+For additional information on power-up delays, see Section 4.6 "Power-up Timer (PWRT)".

-The first timer is the Power-up Timer (PWRT), which provides a fixed delay on power-up (parameter 33, Table 30-14).
+The first timer is the Power-up Timer (PWRT), which provides a fixed delay on power-up (parameter 33, Table 28-13).